Eight go forward into first round of voting in the Tory leadership race

 Ms Dorries accused Mr Sunak’s team of “dirty tricks” after claims that one of his supporters – ex-chief whip Gavin Williamson – had been trying to “syphon off” votes for Mr Hunt so he would make it to the final run-off with Mr Sunak.

-“This is dirty tricks/a stitch up/dark arts.
-Take your pick.
-Team Rishi want the candidate they know they can definitely beat in the final two and that is Jeremy Hunt,” she tweeted.

-The claim was denied by Mr Hunt, who told LBC radio: “We are running completely independent campaigns.
+The claim was denied by Mr Hunt, who told LBC radio it was a “very dangerous game to play”.

-“It’s a very dangerous game to play and so I think most people would be very wary before doing that sort of thing.
-I’m not saying it never happens.”

-Backers of Mr Hunt believe that he will be able to amass the required minimum of 30 votes in the first ballot.
+Backers of Mr Hunt believe that he will be able to amass the required minimum of 30 votes in the first ballot later on Wednesday.

-Allies of Mr Sunak also hit back at the claim by Ms Dorries.
+Allies of Mr Sunak also hit back at the claim by Ms Dorries, calling it “complete nonsense” being “spread by anti-Rishi people”.

-A source close to Mr Sunak’s supporters said: “It’s complete nonsense, Mel Stride is running the whipping operation and that sort of behaviour just isn’t happening.
+Mr Sunak will instead on Wednesday try to burnish his economic credentials, using an interview with the Daily Telegraph to compare himself to Margaret Thatcher.

+It comes amid an increasingly bitter war of words as allies of Mr Johnson have rounded on Mr Sunak, branding him a “high tax chancellor” who had failed to spot the waring signs that inflation was on the rise.

+Mr Sunak, in the interview, told the Telegraph: “We will cut taxes and we will do it responsibly.
+That’s my economic approach.
+I would describe it as common sense Thatcherism.
+I believe that’s what she would have done.”

+It comes after a Opinium poll for Channel 4 News revealed that Mr Sunak is the preferred candidate to take over the Tory Party among Conservative members, with 28% wanting him on the final ballot.

-– Labour angrily accusing the Government of “running scared” after it refused to allow parliamentary time for a Commons vote of no confidence in Mr Johnson and his administration.
+Away from the Tory leadership race, the Government has also provoked a row with Labour after the opposition party accused Mr Johnson’s team of “running scared” after it refused to allow parliamentary time for a Commons vote of no confidence.

+Labour had called it “unprecedented” for ministers not to allow parliamentary time for a vote of confidence.

+But a Government spokesman hit back, accusing Labour of “playing politics” by tabling a motion of no confidence in the Government and the Prime Minister when Mr Johnson had already resigned.

+The shadow leader of the House of Commons told BBC Newsnight: “I’m not going to reveal all of our tactics.
+There’s various other things that we could try and at the moment we’re considering every single one of them.”

-– Former equalities minister Ms Badenoch launching her bid, vowing not to enter a tax cut “bidding war” and arguing others had been trying to “have your cake and eat it”.
+Former equalities minister Ms Badenoch launched her bid on Tuesday, vowing not to enter a tax cut “bidding war” and arguing others had been trying to “have your cake and eat it”.

-– Mr Tugendhat, the chairman of the Commons Foreign Affairs Committee promising to slash fuel duty by 10p as he kicked off his campaign, dismissing rivals’ criticism over his lack of ministerial experience.
+Mr Tugendhat, the chairman of the Commons Foreign Affairs Committee also promising to slash fuel duty by 10p as he kicked off his campaign, dismissing rivals’ criticism over his lack of ministerial experience.

+He also sought to flag his defence credentials, committing to spending 3% of GDP on defence as part of a 10-year economic plan.

-– Mr Zahawi, the Chancellor, brushing off a rebuke from Bank of England governor Andrew Bailey for setting out tax proposals during the campaign, saying he was setting out his stall to be prime minister and his plans were “fully costed”.
+Mr Zahawi, the Chancellor, brushed off a rebuke from Bank of England governor Andrew Bailey for setting out tax proposals during the campaign, saying he was setting out his stall to be prime minister and his plans were “fully costed”.

-In an increasingly bitter war of words allies of Mr Johnson have rounded on Mr Sunak, branding him a “high tax chancellor” who had failed to spot the waring signs that inflation was on the rise.

-Launching his campaign, Mr Sunak insisted it was a matter of “when not if” he started cutting taxes but that he would not do so until inflation was under control.

 Mr Zahawi criticised his predecessor’s hesitancy, insisting it is not a “fairytale” to cut taxes to ease the cost-of-living crisis.